the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 Now, after John was locked up, Jesus came to Galilee, talking about the good news of God, and saying "The time is right, and God's country is getting close.
 Change your life, and trust the good news."

-When Jesus walked by the little sea Galilee, he saw Simon and his brother Andrew, who were putting fish screens in the little sea, because they were fish-catchers.
+When Jesus walked by the Sea of Galilee, he saw Simon and his brother Andrew, who were putting fish screens in the little sea, because they were fish-catchers.
 And Jesus said to them, "Follow me, and I will make you person-catchers!"
 They immediately dropped their fish screens and followed him.